 - 9.1.1.
 If any member of staff suspects they may find an indecent image of a child (sometimes known as nude or semi-nude images or youth-produced sexual imagery) on an electronic device, they must never intentionally view the image, and must never copy, print, share, store or save such images. - 9.1.2.
 When an incident might involve an indecent image of a child and/or video, the member of staff should confiscate the device, avoid looking at the device and refer the incident to the DSL (or deputy) immediately. - 9.1.3.
-Any device which is confiscated for these purposes will be referred to the Police for investigation.
-Devices confiscated for other purposes will be returned to the parent or nominated adult by collecting them from the Academy during working hours.
+Any device which is confiscated will be returned to the parent through collection during the Academy day.